Bigfatgreat/spaceshooter/README.md

 > Open this page at [https://bigfatgreat.github.io/spaceshooter/](https://bigfatgreat.github.io/spaceshooter/)

+## Controls
+WASD for the pink plane while IJKL for the yellow plane

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.